1vedantshinde/Programming-in-Java/student_ops/README.md

 5. Display Student Details
 6. Exit

-Based on the input of the user, the corresponding function in the 'StudentOperations' class is called.
+Based on the input of the user, the corresponding function in the `StudentOperations` class is called.